bwsw/sj-platform/SJDocs/source/Glossary.rst

   A separate atomic operations with events.

 T-streams
-  (transactional streams); a Scala library and infrastructure components which implement transactional messaging.
+  (transactional streams); a Scala library providing an infrastructure component which implements transactional messaging.

 Typed stream
   A stream the avro schema for which is specified.